-Prerequisite: Completion of MATH 135, or placement by multiple measures
+Prerequisite: Completion of MATH 105 and completion of MATH 135, or Eligibility for MATH 140 or placement by multiple measures

 This course is primarily for students who have completed intermediate algebra and trigonometry and are planning to study calculus or other mathematically oriented courses in satisfaction of STEM major areas of study such as chemistry, physics, engineering, biological sciences, economics and technology.
 Topics include equation-solving, graphing, and analysis of polynomial, absolute value, radical, rational, exponential, logarithmic, trigonometric, conic and polar functions.

 (C-ID MATH 155) (CSU, UC, AVC).